vitessio/website/content/en/blog/2024-10-29-announcing-vitess-21.md

 #### Atomic Distributed Transactions

 We’re reintroducing atomic distributed transactions with a revamped, more resilient design.
-This feature now offers deeper integration with core Vitess components and workflows, such as OnlineDDL and VReplication (including operations like **MoveTables** and **Reshard**).
+This feature now offers deeper integration with core Vitess components and workflows, such as Online DDL and VReplication (including operations like **MoveTables** and **Reshard**).
 We have also greatly simplified the configuration required to use atomic distributed transactions.
 This feature is currently in an experimental state, and we encourage you to explore it and share your feedback to help us improve it further.